Trump says U.S. "knocked out" a "big facility" linked to alleged drug boats

 The The New York Times reported that president was referring to a drug facility in Venezuela.

+The Trump administration has not disclosed any more details about the operation.
+On Tuesday, Col. Allie Weiskopf, a spokesperson for U.S. Special Operations Command said in a statement, "Special Operations did not support this operation to include intel support."

 The Pentagon referred questions to the White House.
-The White House has yet to respond to CBS News' request for comment.
+The White House has not yet responded to CBS News' request for comment.

-Since September, the U.S. military has targeted more than two dozen boats the administration alleged were ferrying drugs, killing at least 105 people in the strikes.
+Since September, the U.S. military has targeted more than two dozen boats the administration alleged were ferrying drugs, killing at least 107 people in the strikes.
+The 30th boat strike took place in the eastern Pacific on Monday, killing two people on board, U.S. Southern Command announced.

 The Trump administration has accused Venezuelan President Nicolás Maduro of drug trafficking and working with gangs designated by the U.S. as terrorist organizations — which Maduro denies.
 The U.S. has built up a heightened military presence in the region and recently seized two sanctioned oil tankers off Venezuela's coast.